najeh012/DappAptos/README.md

 # TrusTrain
 # TrusTrain: Decentralized AI Model Training Platform
 ## Description
 TrusTrain is a decentralized platform that allows AI model trainers to collaborate with resource providers.
-Trainers can upload their models and datasets, and providers will train the models and return the weights in exchange for FLC tokens.
+Trainers can upload their models and datasets and providers will train the models and return the weights in exchange for FLC tokens.
+### Folders description
+1. TrusTrain : This folder contains the core files responsible for integrating with the Aptos blockchain.
+It includes smart contract implementations and functions that allow trainers and resource providers to interact in a decentralized manner, securely exchanging models, datasets, and training weights.
+The blockchain logic ensures transparency and guarantees the correct flow of FLC token payments between trainers and providers.
+2. FLCoin : The FLCoin folder holds the code for the custom cryptocurrency used within the TrusTrain ecosystem.
+FLCoin (FLC) is a token used to facilitate payments between model trainers and resource providers.
+This folder contains the token's smart contract, minting logic and the transactions associated with transferring FLC between participants on the platform.
+3. FL-model : This folder is dedicated to the machine learning models used in the federated learning process within TrusTrain.
+It includes:
+   *FD is a model that used by trustrain user that want to train an AI model with a feedrated Framework. it aggregate the weights of the to models trained by the 2 clients.
+Resulting in one global model.
+   *FedClient1 and FedClient2 are the model that will trained by a client who shared their ressources.
+Then, they will transfer the weights to the model owner after  each epochs.

+4. Client : The Client folder contains the frontend of the TrusTrain platform.
+It is built with React and includes various components that enable users to interact with the platform.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)